 As offerors in government bids, you want to make sure that your technical proposals cover at least the above issues.

-Tip: When an agency selects a higher-priced solution in a FAR best value contract award that has been rated technically superior to a lower-priced one, the award decision must be supported by a rational explanation demonstrating that the higher-rated one is, in fact, superior, and explaining why its technical superiority warrants the additional cost.
+Tip: When an agency selects a higher-priced solution in a best value contract award that has been rated technically superior to a lower-priced one, the award decision must be supported by a rational explanation demonstrating that the higher-rated one is, in fact, superior, and explaining why its technical superiority warrants the additional cost.

 Tip: When contractors’ technical quotations received identical adjectival and risk ratings in a best value contract award, the agency can look beyond the adjectival ratings to consider the significance of the offerors’ differing evaluated technical strengths.

-Tip: Adjectival ratings are merely guides for intelligent decision-making in the FAR best value procurement process.
+Tip: Adjectival ratings are merely guides for intelligent decision-making in the best value procurement process.
 Agencies should not solely rely on them to make best value decisions.

 - A best value procurement contract award process requires the agency’s subjective analysis